aghozlane/gisaid-curation/README.md

 ## How to get it?

-Try to clone the repository using ssh:
+If you have a github account and provided your ssh key, use:

 	git clone git@github.com:asetGem/gisaid-curation.git

-If you did not put your ssh public key on github.com, use https:
+Otherwise, clone using https:

 	git clone https://github.com/asetGem/gisaid-curation.git